RoboCup-SPL/GameController/README.md

 ## 3. TeamCommunicationMonitor

-The TeamCommunicationMonitor (TCM) is a tool for visualizing the data communicated by robots during SPL games.
+The TeamCommunicationMonitor (TCM) is a tool for visualizing the data communicated by robots during HSL games.

 It serves two main purposes: